marekk1992/movie-manager/README.md

 ## 2. How to run this API
 Before running this API, I assume that you have successfully installed the following tools on your computer:
 - Git - for cloning repository from GitHub;
-- Maven - for building and running project from terminal;
+- Maven - for building project;
 - JDK - required for Maven compilation;
+- Docker - for deploying application;
-- Docker - for running 'postgres' image;
+- Docker-compose - for running multi-container Docker applications;
-- API client tool (e.g. Postman) or browser - for testing your API;
+- API client tool (e.g. Postman) or browser - for testing your API.

-`Step 1` - in your terminal window start Postgres instance and docker container:

-    $ docker run -it --name my_database -p 5432:5432 -e POSTGRES_USER=movieuser -e POSTGRES_PASSWORD=postgres123 postgres

-*Notes
-- Container name - my_database;
-- Image - postgres;
-- In PostgreSQL it is typical to use port 5432;
-- PostgreSQL version - 15.1.

-Now your database system is ready to accept connections.

-`Step 2` - indicate your own API KEY for integration with TMDB:
+`Step 1` - indicate your own API KEY for integration with TMDB:

 Generate your own API KEY on https://www.themoviedb.org/ website and insert it into application's properties file `src/main/resources/application.yml`:

-`tmdb:apiKey:` your key
+`tmdb:apiKey: your_key`

-`Step 3` - run API.
+`Step 2` - build docker image:

 Navigate to root of the project and execute command:

-    $ mvn spring-boot:run
+    $ mvn spring-boot:build-image

-Now you could open your API client tool or web browser and test application.
+`Step 3` - start your project`s services:

+    $ docker-compose up -d

+This will start PostgreSQL and application services in the background.

 *This REST API is test covered.
 You could run tests by executing command: